MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-manage-appv-packages-running-on-a-stand-alone-computer-with-powershell.md

-To use the App-V Management console to set this configuration, see [How to Publish a Package by Using the Management Console](appv-publish-a-packages-with-the-management-console.md).
+To use the App-V Management console to set this configuration, see [How to publish a package by using the Management Console](appv-publish-a-packages-with-the-management-console.md).

 ## <a href="" id="bkmk-understd-pend-pkgs"></a>Understanding pending packages (UserPending and GlobalPending)